haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Actions
 Multiattack.
 The wight makes two longsword attacks or two longbow attacks.
 It can use its Life Drain in place of one longsword attack.
 Life Drain.
 Melee Weapon Attack: +4 to hit, reach 5 ft., one creature.
 Hit: 5 (1d6 + 2) necrotic damage.
 The target must succeed on a DC 13 Constitution saving throw or its hit point maximum is reduced by an amount equal to the damage taken.
 This reduction lasts until the target finishes a long rest.
 The target dies
-  Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 354

 if this effect reduces its hit point maximum to 0.
 A humanoid slain by this attack rises 24 hours later